X3NOOO/locker/README.md

 # locker

-locker is autistic program for locking files
+locker is cli program for locking files and folders

-dunno why i made it, had to learn golang

 ## installation